Welcome to the Department of Electrical Engineering

 C. Koller, M. Haenggi, J. Kliewer and D. J. Costello, "Joint Design of Channel and Network Coding for Star Networks Connected by Binary Symmetric Channels", IEEE Transactions on Communications, vol. 62, pp. 158-169, January 2014

-Wolfgang Porod, Gyorgy Csaba - HRL Laboratories: "Unconventional Processing of Signals for Intelligent Data Exploration (UPSIDE)", April 2014
+Gyorgy Csaba, Wolfgang Porod - HRL Laboratories: "Unconventional Processing of Signals for Intelligent Data Exploitation (UPSIDE)", August 2014

 ND Researchers Receive Grant to Develop Two-Dimensional Memory

 The National Science Foundation’s “Grant Opportunities of Academic Liaison with Industry” (GOALI) program has awarded Notre Dame faculty members Susan Fullerton and Alan Seabaugh $368,000 to develop a new device that relies on the movement of ions to control electron transport in graphene—a single layer of carbon atoms